Top 10 Steps to Increase Business Cybersecurity Today

 Most mobiles are connected to company emails, hold sensitive company data, and access networks.
 Mobiles can be victims of cyber-attacks or stolen.
 Cyber-attacks can move through WIFI, or theft can automatically gain access to all company networks.

 Companies must ask employees to password-protect their mobile devices and install security apps to prevent attacks and stop criminals from accessing sensitive organisation data.
-Companies can also provide company phones, which employees should only connect to business WIFI and use for work.
+Companies can also provide company phones, which employees should only connect to the business WIFI and use for work.

 6. Purchase Cyber Insurance

 One of the best cybersecurity strategies is purchasing cyber insurance.
-The insurance is the perfect safety net when a business has become a victim of a cyber-attack.
+The insurance policy is the perfect safety net when a business has become a victim of a cyber-attack.
 The insurance will cover cyber experts’ advice, threat removal, data recovery, informing third parties and financial loss.

 7. Educate About New Cyber Attacks